PrivacyLx/devops/README.md

 ### Ansible vault

+#### Create encrypted strings

 Use `encrypt_string` to create encrypted variables to embed in inventory file:

 `ansible-vault encrypt_string --vault-id prompt --stdin-name 'variable_name'`

 **Note:** Do not press Enter after supplying the string.
 That will add a newline to the encrypted value.

+## View encrypted strings

+You can view the original value of an encrypted string by using the debug module:

+`ansible localhost -m debug -a var="variable_name" -e "@ansible/inventory/testing/group_vars/all/vars.yml" --vault-id prompt`

 ### Docs